rafaelbatista6/PCF_AddressAPI/README.md

 # AdresseAPI

-Custom Control for the NYC GeoSearch address https://geosearch.planninglabs.nyc/.
+Custom Control for the NYC GeoSearch address API https://geosearch.planninglabs.nyc/.

-Control is applied on a singleline text and acts as an autocomplete control.
+Control is applied on a Singleline text and acts as an autocomplete control.
 It displays results from NYC GeoSearch address.
 When an address is selected, following attributes can be mapped to table columns :
 Street Line (ex : BOWERY)
 Street Number (ex: 85)
 City, (ex: New York)